IBatatinha/CloudFlareR2-Simple-Api/README.md

-### CloudFlare Basic api to used for your aplication
+### CloudFlare basic api to used in your aplications
-> This api use progres db
+> Will you need for progresql